nOSh Orchestration

 /* Cipher domain vocabulary registration — SUPERSEDED.
 The C CIPHER_DOMAIN macro is retired.
 Cartridge vocabulary now ships in the cartridge's `cipher-grammar` Lisp block and targets CIPHER-LINE (the auxiliary OLED output surface).
 See docs/software/runtime/cipher-voice.md. */Cartridge–nOSh Runtime Interface

 nOSh runtime main loop: 1.
 Read input events 2.
-If on mission board → handle board navigation (CAR/CDR/EVAL/INFO) 3.
-If phase active → call cartridge phase handler tick 4.
-If phase complete → serialize phase chain, run debrief, advance to next phase or payout 5.
-Render display 6.
+If on mission board → handle board navigation (CAR/CDR/EVAL/INFO); Mission Control owns generation 3.
+If Mission Runner active → run Lisp evaluation step or pump active capability call 4.
+If capability call active → tick cart phase handler; on return, marshal result struct back to runner 5.
+If runner calls (complete-mission ...) → serialize phase chain, debrief, payout, return to board 6.
+Render display 7.
 LoopThe cartridge interface is bidirectional.
-The nOSh runtime reads templates and data from the cartridge.
+The nOSh runtime reads templates and data from the cartridge SD filesystem.
 The cartridge’s event handlers are called by the nOSh runtime.
-The cartridge writes to its own save region and the nOSh runtime writes to the provenance chain region.
+The cartridge writes to its own save file and the nOSh runtime writes to the provenance file on the SD card.

 Relay Module